• plumbing heating and air alliance member

 Let’s take a closer look at each factor:

 The distance of your verified address to the searcher’s location is a local ranking factor.
-Business owners can’t directly influence distance aside from moving their location (in real life) and re-verifying their profile.
+Google uses mobile GPS data to approximate the searcher’s location.

 Relevance